Construction Management using Weather Workbook

 You will also need to have an API Key to send with the query so the server can authenticate your request as being from a registered user.
 Trial accounts and some paid accounts will provide you with API Key access.
 To sign up for an account, please follow the steps in this technote: How to Sign up for an API Account

-A Tour of the Construction Weather Workbook
+A Tour of the Forecast Weather Workbook

 There are many sheets on the workbook and we will define them here so that you are aware of their uses.
 Note that some of them may be hidden and may be optionally shown by the user.